totten/githubtest/.github/CONTRIBUTING.md

    However, some changes are non-functional -- e.g. they cleanup the code-style, improve the comments, or improve the test-suite.

-## Review and Release Processes

-TODO

 ## Testing

 Pull-requests will be subjected to automated testing.
 However, there are several things to know:

- * If you are a new contributor, the tests may be placed on hold pending a review.
-One of the administrators will need to post a comment like `jenkins, ok to test` or `jenkins, add to whitelist`.
+ * If you are a new contributor, the tests may be placed on hold pending a cursory review.
+One of the administrators will post a comment like `jenkins, ok to test` or `jenkins, add to whitelist`.
  * The pull-request will have a colored dot indicating its status:
    * **Yellow**: The automated tests are running.